 Mount Mitchell High Loop: the hike

-The hike departs from the Old Mitchell trailhead at the Mount Mitchell State Park visitor center off the Blue Ridge Parkway (view maps and driving directions), meandering northeast through a forest of fragrant balsam fir.
+The hike departs from the Old Mitchell trailhead at the Mount Mitchell State Park Visitor Center, located off the Blue Ridge Parkway (view maps and driving directions).
+The trail meanders northeast through a forest of fragrant balsam fir.
 The trail’s surface is rocky and rooty, running through alternate stands of fir and open, grassy expanses of wildflowers and wild berries.

-The Old Mitchell Trail rolls elevation over Hallback Mountain, following yellow trail blazes and descending to the park’s restaurant.
-After crossing the parking area, the trail dives back into the high-elevation forest, descending through switchbacks through a rocky, boulder-studded forest and fields of wildflowers.
+The trail rolls elevation over Hallback Mountain, following yellow trail blazes and descending to the park’s restaurant.
+After crossing through the parking area, the trail dives back into the high-elevation forest, descending through switchbacks through a rocky, boulder-studded forest and fields of wildflowers.

 The hike dips through a power line clearing at 1.1 miles after crossing a wooden bridge, catching limited views from the clearing.
-The trailbed becomes increasingly rockier as the hike begins its Mount Mitchell ascent, climbing wooden stairs and boulders in a lush, shady forest.
+The trail bed becomes increasingly rockier as the hike begins its ascent to the summit, climbing wooden stairs and boulders in a lush, shady forest.

-Departing the summit, the hike retraces the Summit Trail and Old Mitchell Trail to return to the Camp Alice trailhead.
-The hike turns left on the Camp Alice Trail at 2.3 miles, descending through switchbacks and carving through stands of young pine and mossy, fragrant balsam forest.
+The hike departs the summit, retracing the Summit Trail and Old Mitchell Trail to return to the Camp Alice trailhead.
+The route turns left on the Camp Alice Trail at 2.3 miles, descending through switchbacks and carving through stands of young pine and a mossy, fragrant balsam forest.
 The sound of tumbling water fills the forest as the trail parallels Lower Creek.
 A small waterfall cascades near the trail at 2.7 miles, just as the Camp Alice Trail intersects the wide, gravel roadbed of the Commissary Trail.

 The hike turns right, following the Commissary Trail southbound in a gentle climb.
 Wildflowers stretch skyward along the old gravel roadbed, basking in the abundant sunshine.
 In warmer summertime months, wild berry bushes line the trail with abundant fruit.